Mermade/openapi_optimise/README.md

 * Removing unused common parameters
 * Removing redundant consumes/produces

+Not enabled by default are

+* Optional expansion of all $ref's prior to
+* Automatic creation of $ref's for repeated model elements

+As these currently consume excessive memory

-It may be most useful when the OpenApi specification has been converted from another format or automatically generated.
+This optimisation may be most useful when the OpenApi specification has been converted from another format or automatically generated.